10 Mistakes That Can Damage Your Business Credit

 To avoid being affected by this, you will have to very selective when deciding who you can co-sign a loan for.
 Find out the history of the borrower in terms of making payments and their financial ability to repay the loan.
 Also, go through the way the borrower is going to make the payments and determine whether it is a viable one or could be a problem for you in the near future.

 Ignoring the Warning Signs of Your Credit Problems

-There are also warning signs that you should promptly act upon which includes only being allowed to make minimum payments, missing some payments, looking for zero rated business credit cards and also running up and down in search for zero rated balance transfers.
+There are also warning signs that you should promptly act upon which includes only being allowed to make minimum payments, missing some payments, looking for zero-rated business credit cards and also running up and down in search of zero-rated balance transfers.
 These signs when ignored may really damage your credit score and one has to realize the trouble ahead and react accordingly.

 Closing Old Credit Accounts

 In your home, you may at times feel like disposing the old fashioned sneakers.
 This act won’t affect you in any way since you no longer need them in your line of shoes.
 However, this is not always the case when it comes to credit cards.
 If you decide to cancel the old credit cards, you are at risk of lowering your business credit score unknowingly.
 Why?
 It's due to the fact that such cards could be having a good history but now that you do away with them, you automatically remove the good years of credit that had contributed to the current good score that your business is having.

 To avoid losing the good history of your payments and the good score that you currently have, you have to retain your old credit cards by keeping them open.
 Even if you pay off any credit card, do not close it no matter what as this could really hurt your business credit score.